Aniket2199/Pizza-Sales-Data-Visualizations-Dashboard-/README.md

-# Pizza-Sales-Data-Visualizations-Dashboard-
+# Pizza-Sales-Dashboard
-This is a Data Visualization project on Pizza Sales Data Set In this project we are trying to solve some imaginary but realtime problem statements For this Project we take dataset in excel format and for visualization we are going to use Microsoft Power BI a visualization tool.
+This is a Data Visualization project on Pizza Sales Data Set.
+In this project, I am trying to solve some imaginary but real-time problem statements.
+For this Project, I have taken datasets in Excel format, and for visualization, I am going to use Microsoft Power BI a visualization tool.